 News By Category: Waste & Recycling

-Hennepin County is holding its Household Hazardous Waste collection event June 9 and 10 at St Louis Park Junior High School, 2025 Texas Ave S, St Louis Park, from 9 am to 4 pm.
-The county offers multiple collection events for household hazardous materials throughout the area, with this one targeting Golden Valley and St Louis Park residents.
+Hennepin County is holding its Household Hazardous Waste collection event June 15-16 at St Louis Park Junior High School, 2025 Texas Ave S, St Louis Park, from 9 am to 4 pm.

 Golden Valley’s annual residential Spring Brush Pick-Up, running from April 30 to May 18, gives residents the opportunity to place tree limbs and brush at their curb for collection and disposal.